-Credit control is the system used by businesses and central banks to make sure that credit is given only to borrowers who are likely to be able to repay it.
-As such matters are rarely certain, credit controllers control lending by calculating and managing risk.
+Credit control is the system used by businesses to make sure that credit is given only to borrowers who are likely to be able to repay it.
+Credit Controllers control lending by calculating and managing risk.
+A Credit Controller oversees all debts owed to a company from existing creditors and manages requests for new credit.
+They would use business credit reports or other means to asses a whether to continue or extend credit to a customer.[1]

 Credit control is part of the financial controls that are employed by businesses particularly in manufacturing to ensure that once sales are made they are realised as cash or liquid resources.